 Flynn’s third and most famous novel Gone Girl made fun of the tired trope of the “cool girl” and exposed it for the male fantasy it really is.
 Her first novel, and even more than the TV series, takes down the idea of the Southern Belle.
 The show is less about female rage than it is about exposing what is behind the veneer of respectability — something that is rotten to the core.
 Camille, who mutilated herself to escape the demands that Wind Gap made on its women, does not receive catharsis in the show, she has instead becomes an accidental accomplice to Amma’s and Adora’s twisted crimes.
 There’s no hope for her, and by extension the viewer.

 The book on the other hand offers redemption for Camille: Amma ends up in a high security facility and Adora in prison, while she is taken in and cared for by her editor and his wife.
 At the end of the novel she says, “I am learning to be parented.
 I am returning to my childhood, the scene of the crime.”
 Being parented and returning to her childhood is a learning process for Camille, but a necessary one if she wants to escape the spiral of intergenerational violence, both personal and structural.
 Whether she will succeed we don’t know.
 But here’s to trying.

 Did you like this article?
 Don’t miss the next one!
-Follow us on Facebook or Twitter.
-We’re keeping comments on social media to filter spam.
-We’d love to hear what you thought and what else you’d like to see.
+Follow us on Instagram, Facebook or Twitter.
 You can also support us and help us make more work like this by subscribing to our Patreon or making a one-time contribution on PayPal!